The dollar sign is the shell prompt, showing the user where to type. It's

 91,100,"Good"

-In many cases, using head or tail alone gives us a good enough sense of the file structure to proceed with loading it into a data frame.
+In many cases, using head or tail alone gives us a good enough sense of the file structure to proceed with loading it into a dataframe.

 $ file -I data/*